demiqin/demiqin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+#subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: Yu-Demi-Qin-photo.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>New Orleans, LA 70118</p>

 news: true  # includes a list of news items
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello!
+Welcome to the space of 秦瑜, and you can call me Demi 👋

+I'm a Ph.D. candidate in Computer Science at Tulane University, specializing in machine learning, topological data analysis, and scientific visualization.
+My dissertation, titled [Metric Learning on Topological Descriptors](https://www.canva.com/design/DAFNSh0oR60/j7udMbLvBw3E9MfwJKfgGA/view?utm_content=DAFNSh0oR60&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink#2) is advised by Prof. [Brian Summa](https://tulanevisgraphics.bitbucket.io/) and Prof. [Carola Wenk](https://www.cs.tulane.edu/~carola/).
+In my research, I push the boundaries of how we understand and interpret complex datasets efficiently.

+My research develops computational methods that simplify and clarify complex data patterns, especially in large datasets.
+I leverage **machine learning** and **visualization** to understand data structures and similarities from a **topological** perspective.
+I create models that not only measure data similarities at scale but also explain the 'why' behind these similarities.
+My work finds applications in diverse areas: enhancing medical imaging techniques for better diagnostic accuracy, advancing our understanding of climate models for more precise weather forecasting and climate change analysis, and increasing efficiency in supply chain management.